GiftedMamba/last-stand/.junie/guidelines.md

 - Use IObjectResolver.Instantiate for creating new objects, not Instantiate to have all dependencies injected.
 - Do not use hardcoded strings.
 Declare constants in class level, or separate class for similar entities, for isntance ScreenNames.cs
 - You should NEVER EVER control screen game objects outside screenService.
 Only ScreenService can show, hide, destroy screens.
+- If you need IObjectResolver in entities, which are not services, create factories and use IObjectResolver inside factory.

 ## 8. Layering & Ownership